 Answer: First, empty your black water tank, then close your black water tank valve.
 Hook up your hose to the external hookup, run a couple minutes, and then open the valve.
-Do this a couple times until clear.
+Do this a couple times until clear; see Black Water Tank Flush on page 8-15.